CoderDev-bit/RPC_Simulator/Engineering Process/Design.md

 If user proceeds...
 1. A new test of type "Game" is created
-2. User is allowed to configure the test (default configs are shown) [Experimental]
+2. User is allowed to configure the test via GUI (default configs are shown) [Experimental]
         Duration: Endless/Ending
-        Stop when: # of trials reached;(only if ending is selected) [Game]
+        Stop when: # of trials reached;(only if ending is selected) *Limit of number of trials based on the limits of the hardware [Game]
         Player A Strategy
         Player B Strategy
     [Data]
         Real-time
             who won
-            winner choice
-            loser choice
+            player choices
             # of games played
         Report
             win count,